algovoid/EXST-AUX-BP/README.md

   Metal servo used for long-term reliability.

 - **Fail-Safe Mechanism**
-  Flaps can be mechanically locked in the silenced position in case of electrical failure—no disassembly required.
+  Flaps can be mechanically locked in the silenced position in case of electrical failure no disassembly required.

 - **Compact & Simple Installation**
   Requires only 2 power wires and a control switch.
 No external modules or ECU integration needed.